tconfrey/BrainTool/_posts/2021-01-14-First-Two-Thousand-BrainTool-Users.md

 After a while I figured out the complainers were all Chromebook/Linux users which was very positive in that it implied I was getting a lot of users (Store still said '8').
 It was frustrating until Todd Wilson pointed out I had a bug in my package where my manifest specified BrainTool128.png and my package contained Braintool128.png (lower t).
 Not clear why the Google package upload did not catch this, nor why only Linux cared.
 But easy to fix!

 After I got that fixed things settled down.
 Eventually the download numbers on the Store started to change.
-Someone pointed me to (ZDNet article by Adrian Kingsley-Hughes)[https://www.zdnet.com/article/every-google-chrome-user-should-try-this/] that caused all the excitement.
+Someone pointed me to [https://www.zdnet.com/article/every-google-chrome-user-should-try-this/](ZDNet article by Adrian Kingsley-Hughes) that caused all the excitement.
 Over the next few days my download numbers went up by hundreds every day, getting bumps as the article was published in French and then Hungarian, until '1000+', then topping out after a week at its current '2000+'.

 Some observations:
 - Store users data is two days behind.
 It seems like it's updated once or twice a day with data that is two days old.
 Reviews seem to arrive online randomly relative to associated email notifications.